aimms/documentation/dataexchange/dls.rst

 Many applications are able to deal with Parquet files, and as such they can serve as an ideal method for data integration with other applications.
 Data warehouses such as Databricks are built on top of the Parquet format, and Snowflake has integrated support for importing and exporting data through Parquet files.
 Tools such as PowerBI can directly access Azure Data Lake Storage and work with the data offered in Parquet files.

-Because of the ease of use, easy integrability, performance and space efficiency every AIMMS Cloud account has been equipped with a Azure Data Lake Storage account.
+Because of the ease of use, easy capabilities for integration, performance and space efficiency every AIMMS Cloud account has been equipped with a Azure Data Lake Storage account.
 The Data Exchange library offers an easy-to-use collection of functions to create file systems within the account, and upload and download collections of files from within AIMMS.

 File systems
 ------------